Eyeglasses That Do the Job

 - Special "driving sunglasses" with polarized (partially light-blocking) lenses

 - Prescription eyeglasses with both your lens prescription for distance vision and an anti-reflective coating

 Reading.
-Reading glasses are a good choice for people with presbyopia.
+Reading glasses are a good choice for people with simple presbyopia (good distance vision but difficulty reading).
 This eye condition develops with aging -- usually in your 40s.
 You might notice that your arms aren't long enough to read up close anymore.
 Glasses that correct presbyopia are also good for close-up hobbies, too.

 Available without a prescription, cheap, one-size-fits-all, single-distance styles can be found in pharmacies and department stores.
-Some people can't use these because of headaches or eyestrain.
+Some people can't use these because often their eyes are not exactly matched or there is an astigmatism to their eyeglass prescription.
 For them, prescription eyeglasses for reading are best.

 Eyeglasses alert!
 Never buy nonprescription reading glasses as a substitute for seeing your eye doctor.
 Regular eye exams check more than your vision.
 They also check the ongoing health of your eyes.

 Sports.
 Some 90% of sports-related injuries are preventable with use of protective eyewear.
 These include:

 Sports goggles with impact-resistant polycarbonate lenses, commonly used for playing basketball, baseball/softball (on the field), field hockey, women's lacrosse, racquet sports, and soccer

 Polycarbonate shields (or wire face guards), used, for example, in baseball/softball (batting) and football